vostok/website/README.md

 ### Create your first Vostok-enabled application

-Run the all-in-one Vostok bundle, as described above, or setup a [stand-alone Vostok installation](#).
+Run the all-in-one Vostok bundle, as described above, or setup a [standalone Vostok installation](#).

 Install *[Launchpad](https://github.com/vostok/launchpad)*, a CLI tool for Vostok.